Lighting Equipment & Requisites Trading License in Dubai: Cost and Requirements

 Existing UAE businesses seeking to consolidate trading operations under a free zone entity in order to benefit from full ownership rights and improved tax positioning

-Licence Costs, Setup Steps, and Compliance Requirements
+License Costs, Setup Steps, and Compliance Requirements

-Setting up a Lighting Equipment and Requisites Trading Licence at Dubai South is a transparent and well-structured process.
+Setting up a Lighting Equipment and Requisites Trading License at Dubai South is a transparent and well-structured process.
 All-in setup costs for the first year typically range from AED 12,000 to AED 25,000, depending on the office or flexi-desk package selected and the number of visa allocations required.
-Annual licence renewal fees and applicable registration or administration charges are payable to Dubai South on an ongoing basis.
+Annual license renewal fees and applicable registration or administration charges are payable to Dubai South on an ongoing basis.

-There is no minimum share capital requirement for most free zone trading licences at Dubai South, which lowers the barrier to entry considerably for new market entrants.
+There is no minimum share capital requirement for most free zone trading licenses at Dubai South, which lowers the barrier to entry considerably for new market entrants.
 The setup process generally follows five to seven steps:

 Business name reservation and activity confirmation